w3f/polkadot-wiki/docs/maintain-guides-how-to-monitor-your-node.md

 ## Installing and Configuring Prometheus

-After setting up an environment, update the OS, and install the latest Prometheus.
+After setting up the environment, update your OS, and install the latest Prometheus.
 You can check the latest release by going to their GitHub repository under the [release](https://github.com/prometheus/prometheus/releases/) page.